What is 1,4-Butanediol made of?

 Does BDO freeze?

-In addition, BDO freezes at 20°C (68°F).
-Therefore, it’s important to maintain BDO above the freezing point to avoid crystallization in the equipment lines and phase separation in a B-Side formulation.
+Besides, BDO freezes at 20°C (68°F).
+Thus, it’s important to maintain BDO above the freezing point to avoid crystallization in the equipment lines and phase separation in a B-Side formulation.

 14BD (1,4-Butanediol (BDO), 1,4-Butylene glycol (BG), 1,4-Dihydroxy butane, Tetramethylene glycol (TMG)) is a raw material for polyester and polyurethane resins (chain extender, hard segment) that show excellent characteristics.

-These products find a wide range of applications including everyday consumer products such as clothing and shoe soles, consumer durables such as electrical appliances and cars, industrial materials such as machine parts, as well as medical products.
-It is anticipated that the use of these polymers will continue to expand.
+These products find a wide range of applications, including everyday consumer products such as clothing and shoe soles, consumer durables such as electrical appliances and cars, industrial materials such as machine parts, as well as medical products.
+And it will continue to expand.

 PBT (Polybutylene terephthalate) Resin Raw Material